Panthera pardus orientalis

 Weight: 66-155 lbs. (males are usually twice the size of the females)

-Life Span: Wild: up to 12 years Captive: up to 23 years
+Life Span: up to 12 years in the wild.

 Diet: Wild: Antelope, roe deer, alpine hare, sika deer, and wild sheep.
 Zoo: Processed meat diet